dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The wise are wise only because they love.
-The fool are fools only because they think they can understand love.
+  Forward, as occasion offers.
+Never look round to see whether any shall note it...
+Be satisfied with success in even the smallest matter, and think that even such a result is no trifle.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1290 days)
+## 🌟 Experiences (1291 days)

 ### 🧮 Programming languages